One size does not fit all – and we know that. Our programming is custom-designed for every individual and client. We’ve focused on:

 Jill believes in the fusion of individualized education and artistic practice; that creativity and collaboration are key elements to productive learning experiences for people of all ages and professions. www.jillfrutkin.com

-ERIN BADENHOP MONCADA is an actor, burlesque performer, arts administrator, and Cat Video Enthusiast, and soon to be First Time Mom.
+ERIN BADENHOP MONCADA is an actor, burlesque performer, arts administrator, and Cat Video Enthusiast.
 Originally from the Bay Area, she graduated from Seattle Pacific University with a BA in Theatre.
 She spent 5 years in Development at the Seattle Art Museum, followed by 5 years as the Administrative Manager at Miss Indigo Blue’s Academy of Burlesque.
 She began working for EE in early 2015 when she lived in Brooklyn.
-Now a resident of Portland, OR and a remote EE employee, Erin loves spreadsheets and all forms of organization and color coding. www.erinmoncada.com
+Now a resident of Portland, OR and a remote EE employee, Erin loves spreadsheets and all forms of organization and color coding.
+She’s also a new mama to baby Alma as of January 2017! www.erinmoncada.com

 LAWRESE BROWN is the founder of Brown Coaching and Consulting, LLC, an organization on a mission to equip students with the skills, learning, and development necessary to navigate all post-secondary pathways.
 To date, they’ve equipped thousands of students with the 21st-century skills pertinent to college and career success through partnerships with top educational institutions and organizations such as Big Brothers Big Sisters, Boys and Girls Club Newark, Young Women’s Leadership Network, Step Up, and Girls Who Code.